-Date Ùn ited Nat Resident Representative/Bureau Director) ions Development Programme omplete office address) De ar Sir/M adam: l he ereby de eclare that: a) read, understood and hereby accept the Te sibilities of [ indicate title of assignment] under th b) also read, understood and hereby accept UNes of the Individual Contractors; IDP's General Conditions of Contract for the c) by propose my services and I confirm my intersion of my CV or Personal History Form (P11) w 1; d) In compliance with the requirements of the Terms of Reference, I hereby confirm that I am available for the entire duration of the assignment, and I shall perform the services in the manner described in m proposed approach/methodology which I have attached hereto as Annex 3 [delete this item if the TOI does not require submission of this document]; e) by propose to complete the services based on the propose to the preferred option]: ne following payment rate: [pls. check the box An all-inclusive daily fee of [state amount in wo rds and in numbers indicating currency] A total lump sum of [state amount in words and payable in the manner described in the Terms f) For you ur evaluation, the breakdown of the abovementic 2; oned all-inclusive amount is attached hereto as g) of outp inize that the payment of the abovementioned amouts within the timeframe specified in the TOF ance and payment certification procedures; h) ffer shall remain valid for a total period ofssion deadline; days [ minimum of 90 days ] after the i) j) sister) employ rm that I have no first degree relative (mother, facurrently employed with any UN agency or office ying the relative, and the relationship if, any such selected for this assignment, I shall [pls. check to [disclose the name of the relative, the UN office relationship exists]; Sign an Individual Contract with UNDP;
+Date Ùn ited Nat Resident Representative/Bureau Director) ions Development Programme omplete office address) De ar Sir/M adam: l he ereby de eclare that: a) I have read, understood and hereby accept the Terms of Reference describing the duties an responsibilities of [ indicate title of assignment] under the [state project title]; b) also read, understood and hereby accept UNIes of the Individual Contractors; DP's General Conditions of Contract for the c) I hereby propose my services and I confirm my interest in performing the assignment through the submission of my CV or Personal History Form (P11) which I have duly signed and attached hereto a Annex 1; d) In compliance with the requirements of the Terms of Reference, I hereby confirm that I am available for the entire duration of the assignment, and I shall perform the services in the manner described in my proposed approach/methodology which I have attached hereto as Annex 3 [delete this item if the TOF does not require submission of this document]; e) by propose to complete the services based on the preferred option]: e following payment rate: [pls. check the box An all-inclusive daily fee of [state amount in wor ds and in numbers indicating currency] A total lump sum of [state amount in words and payable in the manner described in the Terms of - f) For you ur evaluation, the breakdown of the abovemention 2; ned all-inclusive amount is attached hereto as g) I recognize that the payment of the abovementioned amounts due to me shall be based on my delivery of outputs within the timeframe specified in the TOR, which shall be subject to UNDP's review acceptance and payment certification procedures; h) ffer shall remain valid for a total period ofssion deadline; days [ minimum of 90 days ] after the i) j) sister) employ rm that I have no first degree relative (mother, fat currently employed with any UN agency or office [ving the relative, and the relationship if, any such selected for this assignment, I shall [pls. check the content to the conte disclose the name of the relative, the UN office relationship exists]; Sign an Individual Contract with UNDP;

-Request my employer Reimbursable Loan Ag of my employer for this reement (RLA), f or and on my behalf. k) I hereby confirm that [check all that applies]: At the time of this submission, I have no active Individual Contract or any form of engagement with any Business Unit of UNDP; I am currently engaged with UNDP and/or other entities for the following work: Assignment Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount I am also anticipating which I have submitte following work from U NDP and/or oth ner entities for Assignment Contract Type Name of Institution/ Company Contract Duration Contract Amount l) and ac in no ca proces anderstand and recognized that I shall bear all case be responsible or lial s. costs associated vole for those costs vith its preparation and , regardless of the con submission and duct or outcome d that UNDP will e of the selection 111) to you r letter: I hereby confirm e eligible for an Individua n that I have comp n) fully understand that, if ments whatsoever to be expectations nor Ful l Name and Signature: Date Sig ned: An nexes / pls. check all that applie s]: V or Duly signed P11 Fo reakdown of Costs Supp • s per Templat е ∐ В rief Description of Appro , ] 1
+Request my employer Reimbursable Loan Ag of my employer for this reement (RLA), f or and on my behalf. k) I hereby confirm that [check all that applies]: At the time of this submission, I have no active Individual Contract or any form of engagement with any Business Unit of UNDP; I am currently engaged with UNDP and/or other entities for the following work: Assignment Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount I am also anticipating which I have submitte following work from U NDP and/or oth ner entities for Assignment Contract Type Name of Institution/ Company Contract Duration Contract Amount l) m) and ac in no ca proces inderstand and recognizate that I shall bear all case be responsible or liables. are a former staff memor letter: I hereby confirm costs associated work to be sold vith its preparation and regardless of the con submission and duct or outcome d that UNDP will e of the selection add this section n) I can b e eligible for an Individual fully understand that, if ments whatsoever to be al Contract. an Individual Contrac etor, I have no · Ful l Name and Signature: Date Sig ned: An pls. check all that applie V or Duly signed P11 Fo reakdown of Costs Supp • s per Templat е ∐ В rief Description of Appro • 1